 Photosynthesis: the process in plants that turns sunlight into chemical energy.
 It influences the shape, structure and colour of plants and explains why fauna in the tropics is often green and plentiful and turns yellow and sparse when placed in the dark.
 But what would happen if they are cultivated in the light of a specific colour?
 Do blue-grown herb leaves look different from orange ones?
 And will bushes standing in yellow light hold more fruit than those from a violet world?

 Artist Diana Scherer researches the impact of coloured light on plant development in her new Spectrum Crops project initiated at Mediamatic.

 About the artist

 Diana Scherer is an Amsterdam-based German artist who explores the relationship man has with his natural environment and his desire to control nature.

-She is currently collaborating with Radboud University to conduct her research and grow these new materials in the universities greenhouses.
+She is currently collaborating with Radboud University to conduct her research and grow these new materials in the university greenhouses.
 Her project has recently been awarded with the New Material Fellow Award.

 Spectrum Crops: Findings in Color

 Mediamatic Biotoop, Dijkspark 6, 1019 BS, Amsterdam

 Spectrum Crops - Findings in Color is made possible by Mondriaan Fund.